 Modern persons have become mass-persons.
-They have undergone a spiritual leveling which has left them to life without plan, aim and responsibility.
+They have undergone a spiritual leveling that has left them to life without plan, aim and responsibility.
 They have sold their personality and freedom to the masses.
-Massification is a societal factor which can strongly impede educating, such that today there also ia a "mass-youth" and the negative meanings connected with this label, e.g., wild youth, derailed youth, skeptical youth, problem youth.
-The mass-person and mass-youth, e.g., easily allow themselves to follow the permissive and normless ways prescribed by the mass media.
-(See also Chapter 6).
+Massification is a societal factor that can strongly impede educating such that today there also is mention of "mass-youth" and of the negative meanings connected with this label, e.g., wild youth, derailed youth, skeptical youth, problem youth.
+The massperson and mass-youth, e.g., easily allow themselves to follow the permissive and normless ways prescribed by the massmedia.23 (See also Chapter 6).